Digital holographic imaging for free surfaces of superfluid helium: Discussion and Conclusion

 Minimally invasive readout of fluid interfaces is essential for the experimental investigation of wave dynamics in fluids.
-Our results demonstrate that off-axis DH offers a novel, robust, and versatile optical technique for this purpose.
-For the first time, off-axis DH has been successfully implemented in the challenging cryogenic environment required to maintain helium in its superfluid phase, enabling full-field reconstruction of surface excitations down to sub-kelvin temperatures.
+Our results demonstrate that off-axis DH offers a robust and versatile optical technique for this purpose.
+We successfully implemented off-axis DH in the challenging cryogenic environment required to maintain helium in its superfluid phase, enabling full-field reconstruction of surface excitations down to sub-kelvin temperatures.
 In sufficiently simple geometries, the method provides quantitative access to the decomposition of stochastically driven surface noise into individual normal modes.
 By extracting the corresponding frequencies and wavenumbers, we reconstructed the dispersion relation of gravity-capillary waves in both wet and dry cryogenic systems.

 The dispersion relation is inherently nonlinear due to the finite thickness (or height) of the superfluid layer.
 However, for wavelengths much longer than $h_0$, i.e., at sufficiently low frequencies, wave propagation occurs in the so-called shallow-water limit, where the dispersion relation becomes linear, $\omega_{mn} = ck_{mn}$, with $c = \sqrt{gh_0}$ denoting the constant wave propagation speed.
 Such nondispersive and minimally damped shallow-water waves in superfluid helium constitute a valuable platform for realising analogue gravity systems~\cite{schutzhold2002} and for testing predictions of quantum field theory, such as the analogue version of the Unruh effect~\cite{Bunney2024-wv}, thereby bridging concepts from condensed matter and high-energy physics.